Uniform Spanning Tree in Topological Polygons, Partition Functions for SLE(8), and Correlations in $c=-2$ Logarithmic CFT: Determinantal structure of Coulomb gas integrals for

 \subsection{Partial differential equations}

-In this section, we give a short analytic proof for the PDE system~\eqref{eqn::USTPDE}, which however relies on the literature.
-We give a more direct proof in Corollary~\ref{cor::coulombgasintegralPDE}.
+In this section, we give a short analytic proof for the PDE system~\eqref{eqn::USTPDE} for Theorem~\ref{thm::coulombgasintegral}.
+We give a more probabilistic proof in Corollary~\ref{cor::coulombgasintegralPDE}.
 We denote the differential operators in~\eqref{eqn::USTPDE} by

 \begin{lemma} The integrand function $f$ defined in~\eqref{eq: integrand} satisfies the PDEs